 When it comes to spatial audio, it's not just over-ear headphones that get to have all the fun.
-Even among the best wireless earbuds, you'll find pairs that support a virtual audio holographic effect, emulating 5.1 or 7.1 surround sound to make content feel like it's coming to your ears from every direction.
+Even among the best wireless earbuds, you'll find pairs that support a virtual audio holographic effect, emulating 5.1 or 7.1 surround sound to make the content feel like it's coming to your ears from every direction.
 But not all of them are on that list, and the ones included here may use different terms to describe spatial audio.
 Either way, when you want to hear more than just stereo, these earbuds have the goods.

-These earbuds routinely make it to lists, counting it among the best you can place in your ears, and one of their coolest features is Sony's own 360 Reality Audio, which can work with most Android devices.
+These earbuds routinely make it to lists, counted among the best you can place in your ears, and one of their coolest features is Sony's own 360 Reality Audio, which can work with most Android devices.
 Subscribe to Tidal HiFi, Deezer HiFi, or Amazon Music HD, and you can hear tunes mastered for surround sound.

 Following the Beats

 These earbuds support all the spatial audio goodness the AirPods do, including head tracking, so you get the same virtual surround experience on a pair of earbuds emblazoned with the Beats logo.
-And like the AirPods, certain features may be for Apple devices, but spatial audio can work on Android just the same.
+And like the AirPods, certain features may be for Apple devices, but spatial audio works on Android just the same.

-When you want to feel a game through the ambient sounds, spatial sound can mean the difference between staying alive or starting over.
+When you want to feel a game through ambient sounds, spatial sound can mean the difference between staying alive or starting over.
 Razer made these gaming earbuds with that in mind, courtesy of THX-certified sound and virtual surround options within the mobile app.
 So that's how you'll know where those footsteps are coming from.

 In the mix